EduBarreira1212/node-sheets-reader/README.md

 ## Stack

-**Front-end:** JavaScript
+**Front-end:** React with TypeScript
 **Back-end:** Node.js
-**Packages:** express, cors, dotenv, google-auth-library, google-spreadsheet, sequelize, pg
+**Packages:** axios, express, cors, dotenv, google-auth-library, google-spreadsheet, sequelize, pg, tailwindcss, react-hook-form

 ## Learnings

-In this project i learned how to use Sequelize and how to read and write in a spreadsheet.
+In this project i learned how to use Sequelize, how to read and write in a spreadsheet, to add style with Tailwind CSS and use react hook form

 ## Getting Started